jrepp/vec/README.md

 ## `vec_init_with_realloc(v, ptr, capacity)`
-Initialises the fields of a vector with a pre-existing fixed type array, allowing reallocation.
+Initializes the fields of a vector with a pre-existing fixed type array, allowing reallocation.
 When the length of the array exceeds the provided capacity the data will be reallocated preserving existing items.

 When capacity is exceeded the vector will allocate a new larger buffer.